abdulbasityousuf/sudoku/README.md

 - Using **Multithreading** to help expedite the search process

 All the while, we will also see that even though we are using brute force to solve this problem, traversing the brute force plane requires a good understanding of Sudoku and even though the algorithm is brute force, it is complicated to solve.

+Later, we will switch gears and solve the same problem in Python using CUDA.

 ## Sample UI
 The following are a couple of screenshots to help demonstrate the application: